How to apply

 • Copy of your passport photo page (pdf)

 • Surrey Learning Agreement form.
-Students taking taught courses should list 4 preferred modules (modules totalling 30 ECTS credits), plus at least one alternative (back-up) module for each in case any modules aren't possible or, if taking modules from more than one degree programme and level/year, in case you have timetable clashes.
-It is only possible to take 30 ECTS per semester, unless you are coming for 2 semesters and wish to take one of our full-year Global Graduate Award modules (7.5 ECTS).
+Students taking taught courses should list 4 preferred modules (totalling 30 ECTS credits), plus at least one alternative (back-up) module for each in case any modules aren't possible or, if taking modules from more than one degree programme and level/year, in case you have timetable clashes.
+It is only possible to take 30 ECTS per semester, unless you are coming for both semesters and wish to take one of our full-year extracurricular Global Graduate Award modules (7.5 ECTS).
 At least 2 of your modules must be from the same programme and year/level.
 Modules should be listed on your learning agreement in order of preference and by semester.
 For full descriptions of each degree programme and module, visit our searchable online Programme/Module Catalogue and select the appropriate academic year of study.
 NB.
 Please only select modules appropriate to your level of study - undergraduate module codes have 1, 2 or 3 after the first three letters to denote the year of study (e.g. SOC3044 is a 3rd year Sociology module) and postgraduate/Master's module codes have an M after the first 3 letters (e.g. PHYM053 is a Master's-level Physics module).
 Take care also to only select modules running in the semester/s in which you will be at Surrey (1 or 2) - this is clearly indicated in the programme and module descriptions.

 • Further Information form (pdf) - please list a) the modules you are currently taking this semester; b) if your Surrey module choices have prerequisites (required previous study), list any modules you have taken that meet those prerequisites, c) if any of your Surrey module choices are capped (have a limited class size), give your reason for selecting those modules.